 It’s also an occasion for gambling.
 According to another legend, Shiva had a game of dice with his wife Parvati who decreed that whoever gambles during Diwali will experience good fortune the following year.

 Diwali in Mauritius is a public holiday.
-The date for the celebration is 19 October 2017.
+The date for the celebration will be Sunday 12th November 2023 and Friday 1st November 2024.

 Have a look at the best festivals and take your pick from the main events.
 As a tourist you should consider combining a cultural attraction with your holiday.
 Come and celebrate our rich heritage with us!